testlabauto/local_selenium_pool/README.md

 The sample test [test_pool.py](https://github.com/testlabauto/local_selenium_pool/blob/master/test_pool.py), has nine tests in it which each take , which can be executed with any number of processes reading from the same queue of tests.
 Each test searches the site's products for a different keyword.
 It then adds each item found to the cart, one at a time.
 Finally, it goes to the checkout page and compares the expected total to the basket total.

 After the pool of webdrivers has no remaining tests to execute, it creates a JSON report in an XUnit style.
-Stdout is stored as a list, while assertions and errors are stored as strings to preserve formatting.

 <details>